MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-client-library.md

 3. Persistent Project - a stateful, persistent R session offering unrestricted API access can can live indefiitely, across multiple user HTTP sessions.

 Each type of *authenticated project* is provided to support distinct workflows within client applications.

->See the [Authenticated Projects](deployr-api-reference.md#authenticatedprojects) section for further details.

 Project Services are most easily understood when considered as a collection of related services: